This is where novel coronavirus cases have been confirmed worldwide - Local News 8

 According to the statement, the patient was quarantined in the city of Cecchignola, on the outskirts of Rome, after being repatriated from Wuhan last week.

-Another 99 people from onboard the Diamond Princess cruise ship have tested positive for novel coronavirus, the Japanese Ministry of Health, Labour, and Welfare announced on Monday.
+There are 88 more cases of novel coronavirus on the Diamond Princess cruise ship, currently docked in Yokohama, the Japanese Ministry of Health, Labour, and Welfare announced on Tuesday.

-It’s the largest single-day increase to date, and comes as multiple countries around the world prepare to follow the United States in evacuating their citizens from the ship.

-There are now a total of 456 cases stemming from the Diamond Princess.
-That’s more than 10% of everybody onboard the ship.
-It brings the total number of cases in Japan to 513 — the largest outbreak outside mainland China.
+That brings the total number of cases from the ship to 544, and 606 in Japan as a whole.

 Japan has confirmed one death from the coronavirus — a woman in her 80s in Kanagawa prefecture.